+BIOL 101. Principles of Biology 4 credits

 Study of classification and systematics of viruses, bacteria, fungi, plants, invertebrate and vertebrate animals.
 Exploration of ecological systems.
 Primary literature introduction and inquiry driven laboratory investigation.
 Prerequisite: BIOL 199.

 BIOL 202.
-Human Anatomy and Physiology 4 credits
+Human Anatomy & Physiology I 4 credits

 BIOL 203.
 Cadaver Dissection Lab 1 credit